Clanfield, Hampshire: History

 The name Clanfield is derived from the Old English and means "cleared field".
 Clanfield was historically a small farming community centred about the church of St James, that dates from 1305 and was rebuilt in 1875 and contains two ancient medieval bells.
 The community in 1929 recorded the population as 129, by the late 1940s almost 500, and in 1998 over 4500, with almost 1700 households.

 The South Downs National Park borders Clanfield on three sides (east, north and west) and includes a large part of the undeveloped part of the village to the north (the former Area of Outstanding Natural Beauty).

 Politics

 Clanfield has a parish council, two councillors for the Clanfield and Finchdean ward of East Hampshire District Council, and one councillor for the Petersfield Butser electoral division of Hampshire County Council.

-Clanfield is in the newly (2007) created Meon Valley constituency for elections to the House of Commons.
+Clanfield is in the East Hampshire constituency for elections to the House of Commons but was previously in the Meon Valley constituency before its abolition in 2024.
 Prior to Brexit in 2020, it was in the South East England constituency for elections to the European Parliament.
 Voting takes place in the Memorial Hall or Sports Centre.
 Since 2010 the Conservatives have won every election in the Meon Valley constituency.

 Public transport

-There are bus services to Southsea, Portsmouth and Petersfield.
+There are two main bus routes in Clanfield.
+The number 8 goes between New Clanfield and Portsmouth via Waterlooville, and the number 37 goes between Petersfield and Havant via Clanfield and Waterlooville.